markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

     }
     ... // fight logic
 ```
-So if the `fightOrSkip()` function returns true, our player robot will shop and break the fight loop.
+Now if the `fightOrSkip()` function returns true, our player robot will `shop()` then break the fight loop.
 Otherwise for a false condition, the fight will continue.

 Let's test our changes now for empty string, cancel, and mixed cases to see if our changes had the desired effects.
 > **Video:** [Gif Demo of skip or fight prompts Jira-171](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-171)

-Now if we were able improve our prompt response handling let's preserve our work in Github and merge our work into the `master`.
+Now that we were able improve our prompt response handling, let's preserve our work in Github and merge our work into the `master`.
 Great job shipping another bug fix!
-We are making great progress.
-Now its time to tackle another Github Issue.
+We are making great progress!
+Let's close this issue and squash the next bug.

 ## Update shop() function to handle invalid and integer inputs
 Let's create another branch from this Github Issue: `bug/3-shop`